ToriViktoria/notiq-public/marketing.md

 # About Notiq

+**Notiq** — Your Private Notebook with Voice Transcription and Speech Recognition

-**Notiq** is a privacy-first note-taking app that keeps your voice and text notes securely on your device.
-No cloud.
-No tracking.
-No compromise.
+Notiq is a secure note-taking app that converts your voice and scanned images into text.
+All powered by a fast neural network running directly on your device.
+Capture voice memos, write thoughts, scan documents — or even record entire meetings in the background.
+With built-in speech recognition and voice transcription, everything is instantly turned into text, searchable and time-stamped.

 ### Why users love Notiq:

-- 🎙 Quickly capture audio notes and get transcriptions instantly
+- 🎙 Quickly capture voice notes and get transcriptions instantly
 - 🔒 All notes are encrypted and stored locally
 - 🧠 Summarization powered by on-device AI (no network needed)
-- 📂 Organize with folders and emojis
+- 📂 Organize with folders
 - 🗂 Search across all notes in seconds

-**Notiq** is perfect for journalists, researchers, students, and anyone who values speed, clarity, and privacy.
+**Notiq** gives you full control of your notes — offline, secure, and entirely private.

 Stay private.
 Stay productive.